intel-analytics/ipex-llm-tutorial/ch_7_GPU_Support/7_1_GPU_Llama2-7B.md

 ## 7.1.2 Import `intel_extension_for_pytorch`

-After installation, let's move to the python scripts for BigDL-LLM optimizations on Intel GPUs.
-You need to import `intel_extension_for_pytorch` first:
+After installation, let's move to the Python scripts of this tutorial.

+To enable BigDL-LLM optimizations on Intel GPUs, you need to import `intel_extension_for_pytorch` first:

 ```python
 import intel_extension_for_pytorch as ipex